3mo-esolutions/web-components/packages/Checkbox/README.md

 # Checkbox

-A checkbox web-component based on Material Web Components (MWC).
+A checkbox web-component based on Material Web Components.